 Addendum: Secretary of State Rice and Secretary of State Clinton both often expressed frustration when dealing with Ambassador Lavrov.
 Now Secretary of State John Kerry (70) can add his name to this list of top American “diplomats” who have not been up to Lavrov’s high standards.
 Kerry recently made an off-hand comment on live US TV about Syria’s chemical weapons, quipping that Syria’s President Assad could avert a US bombing if he gave up his chemical weapons fast, adding, “He isn’t about to do it, and it can’t be done.”
 Within minutes Lavrov (not President Putin) was on the phone, taking up Kerry on his offer – which caught Kerry and most American officials completely off-guard.
 Apparently the American diplomats had never considered such an option, or that anyone could get a quick handle on those weapons.
 Their position had been the default Baby Boomer position – using the US military as a Really Big Club to achieve objectives by brute force.
-But almost a year earlier on live American TV Lavrov had revealed to Charlie Rose (PBS) that Russia had been cooperating with the US military or over a year on Syria’s chemical weapons, that professional Russian special forces had been working with professional American Special Forces, along with chemical weapons specialists, in Jordan trying to keep an eye on the chemical weapons in Syria.
-I saw that live interview, and I know that Lavrov’s revelation has not been repeated by any American official.
-(Lavrov knew that he was dipping his toe into sensitive waters.)
+But almost a year earlier on American TV Lavrov had revealed to Charlie Rose (PBS) that Russia had been cooperating with the US military already for over a year on Syria’s chemical weapons, that professional Russian special forces had been working with professional American Special Forces, along with chemical weapons specialists from both countries, in Jordan trying to keep an eye on the chemical weapons in Syria.
+I saw that interview, and I know that Lavrov’s revelation has not been repeated by any American official.
+(Lavrov knew that he was dipping his toe into sensitive waters, revealing very sensitive information to the American people.)
 But the fact remains that career military professionals of both countries now have almost two years experience with the chemical weapons in Syria (some of which came from Saddam’s Iraq).
 Lavrov knew this, and he knew much more, too.
 Apparently Kerry did not.
 Lavrov is an expert on unconventional weapons and disarmament issues; my observation is that this man is always very well versed on intimate details of all matters potentially related to the responsibilities of his office – which, along with a very sharp mind, make him a formidable negotiating adversary indeed.
 I also think Lavrov was throwing out a feeler for possible joint US-Russian military action in Syria long before chemical weapons were actually used.
 The Americans just weren’t smart enough to pick up on the offer.

 Footnote #5.
 United Nations Approval.
 This is NOT to imply that US military forces should ever be placed under the command of anyone or any institution that is not 100% American.
 There are far too many would-be Napoleons in the world who would like nothing better than to use the US military for their own purposes, including pumping up their own unearned self-esteem with only a tiny fraction of the experience, expertise and dedication required for the task.
 United States citizens help fund the United Nations to maintain its own “peacekeeping” military forces, and those forces should be employed in United Nations missions – without relying on the US military.
 “Sanction” of the UN does not mean “command” of the UN.
 It is desirable for the US to seriously seek UN Security Council (“international community”) approval to avoid being regarded as a maverick bully by the civilized world.
 But UN approval is not necessary for the US to undertake actions which it perceives are in its best national security interests.
 (The same applies to that silly “NATO” anachronism.)

 When I listen to various and sundry talking heads on American TV pontificating with all their immense “military expertise” (always with the royal “we”, of course), and sometimes even with distinct non-American accents, their childish ignorance and naïve simplicity scares the hell out of me.
 In a nation where less than one-half of one percent (0.5%) of citizens has any credible military experience at all, much less thirty or more years of highly competitive service in just parts of that military meritocracy, everyone, it seems, is an “expert” on that military, never realizing just how much of their vast “knowledge” is actually based on old history books, two-hour Hollywood movies, ancient stereotypes and swapped barroom lies.
 These are people who can’t repair their own cars but profess to know all about the most complex, advanced and sophisticated global organization in the history of humanity.
-A small part of that military launches huge satellites into precise orbit; another runs the largest global closed circuit TV, radio and written communications networks on the planet; many of its larger ships constitute floating cities containing their own nuclear reactor power plants; some of its airports are the busiest in the world; its intelligence systems dwarf the largest news agencies on Earth; it can move more people and more stuff quicker, faster and further than the biggest global shipping companies; it constantly operates six huge and enormously powerful carrier battle groups all over the globe; just one of its new cruisers can defend itself against any fleet while destroying any ship on the seas; it has fluent linguists who give it the capability to converse with almost every human there is; its people can step in and quickly run a whole country’s infrastructure; it can launch planes in the US that fly anywhere in the world without landing; it has highly qualified experts in uniform in just about any field you can imagine, etc., etc..
+A small part of that military launches huge satellites into precise orbit; another runs the largest global closed circuit TV, radio and written communications networks on the planet; many of its larger ships constitute floating cities containing their own nuclear reactor power plants; some of its airports are the busiest in the world; its intelligence systems dwarf the largest news agencies on Earth; it can move more people and more stuff quicker, faster and further than the biggest global shipping companies; it constantly operates at least six huge and enormously powerful carrier battle groups all over the globe; just one of its new cruisers can defend itself against any fleet while destroying any ship on the seas; it has fluent linguists who give it the capability to converse with almost every human there is; its people can step in and quickly run a whole country’s infrastructure; it can launch planes in the US that fly anywhere in the world without landing; it has highly qualified experts in uniform in just about any field you can imagine, etc., etc..
 And it runs 24 hours a day, every day of the year, all around the world, never resting for a second.
 And, yes, many of its members are smart enough (even as they keep their own mouths shut) to know when arrogant others are being just incredibly stupid.
 Most Americans can’t even think on the level that the Defense Advanced Research Projects Agency (DARPA) routinely requires to intellectually push desired objectives far beyond perceived human limits through truly brilliant and ingenious innovation.

 After a half century in that professional military, working with all four services, I would never make presumptions of knowledge that I hear every day tossed around on American TV.
 But then, talking heads, politicians and bureaucrats can say whatever they want; the US military actually holds its own accountable, with a body of law that governs even lying, off-duty behavior, negligence, incompetence, dereliction of duty, political activity – with very real consequences that include even prison time.
 In the US military, responsibilities far over-shadow rights.
 No other entity in America has such demanding high standards, and few others can meet those standards.
 Yet everyone believes they can competently sit in judgment of its members, and orchestrate their actions, from the sidelines.
 I’ve often wondered just what that feels like, to so gloriously pump yourself up, in your own mind.